mkitti/Undefs.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://mkitti.github.io/Undefs.jl/dev/)
 [![Build Status](https://github.com/mkitti/Undefs.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/mkitti/Undefs.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This is a convenience package for constructing and working with Julia Arrays with undefined elements.
-I strongly urge you to seek alternatives which may be as performant as the methods provided in this package while still being as performant.
-In particular, consider [`ArrayAllocators.zeros`](https://github.com/mkitti/ArrayAllocators.jl) or `ArrayAllocators.calloc`.
+Undefs.jl is a convenience and educational package for constructing and working with Julia Arrays with undefined elements.
+This package is not intended for production code.

+I strongly urge you to seek alternatives which may be as performant as the methods provided in this package while being as effective and supported.
+In particular, consider [`ArrayAllocators.zeros`](https://github.com/mkitti/ArrayAllocators.jl) or `ArrayAllocators.calloc` if you need fast and safe array initialization.
+If you are interested in resetting an element to `#undef`, consider using a `Union{T,Nothing}` instead as an element type and using `nothing` to "unset" elements.
+The alternatives are discussed in more detail below.

 # `undefs` array construction